Docs

 Frequently asked questions

-What does a new user read first?+
+What should a new user read first?+